 Once the taste is to your liking, you can remove the SCOBY and ½ – 1 cup of the kombucha.
 Set this aside and use to start another batch of kombucha.
 Bottle and refrigerate the rest of your kombucha.

 Now, what can you do to change things up?
-I’ve tried many things with my kombucha, and not all were successful.
+I’ve tried many things with my DIY kombucha recipe, and not all were successful.

-I’ve also had success with red wine.
+I have also had success making kombucha with red wine.
 I had a mother that had been in red wine given to me, so I thought I’d try it.
-I only had a small piece to start, so I put it in a small jar with some black tea, red wine and sugar.
-Big mistake!
-I should have used a bigger jar because when I tried it, it was soooo strong!!
+I only had a small piece to start, so I put it in a small jar with some black tea, red wine, and sugar.
+Which was a big mistake!
+Next time I will use a bigger jar because that batch was so strong!!
 (I may try it again with a gallon jar next time.)